MegaBitmap/PS2-SNL/README.md

 This is a PlayStation2 game loader that runs on the [Enceladus](https://github.com/DanielSant0s/Enceladus) Lua environment.
 SNL is a highly customizable interface that runs [neutrino](https://github.com/rickgaiser/neutrino).
 The full-install size (SNL, Enceladus, and all device drivers) is less than 1.4MB and can be installed on a memory card.
-The Lua interface code totals to less than 300 lines which makes mods easy.
+The Lua interface code totals to around 300 lines which makes mods easy.
 LaunchELF's text editor paired with a USB keyboard allows changes to be made from the PS2 itself.
 The included version of neutrino is modified to read files from the same directory avoiding the need for subfolders.